Skip to main content

 Former U.S. Attorney General (Biden administration)

-Former DOJ career prosecutors (unnamed)
+Former DOJ career prosecutors (unnamed collective)

 George Floyd Justice in Policing Act advocates